 This paper offers reflections on an interdisciplinary project that explored the relationship between scales of Earth-shaking and thresholds of habituation.
-A response to the theme of "living well with uncertainty" proposed by the University of Bristol's Brigstow Institute, the project brought together a sound artist and researchers from the Arts, Humanities and Earth Sciences at
+A response to the theme of "living well with uncertainty" proposed by the University of Bristol's Brigstow Institute, the project brought together a sound artist and researchers from the Arts, Humanities and Earth Sciences at the University.
+We found ourselves particularly interested in how people react to first-hand experiences with the fact that the seismic activity, poised on fault line, but can also be used to consider our own located positions, which for the purposes of the project, took in the steep incline of Park Street and the Wills Memorial Building in Bristol: surely, the epitome of solid ground.

-- 50 the University.
-We found ourselves particularly interested in how people react to first-hand experiences with the fact that the ground is not stable or firm.
+60 ground is not stable or firm.
 At one extreme, this involved thinking about living in earthquake prone regions, and at the other, considering how someone from the countryside might find it unsettling to live in a city with heavy traffic vibrations.
-Indeed, as we discovered, thinking about how people live with the ground shaking on a daily basis does not just apply to distant places, rich in seismic activity, poised on fault line, but can also be used to consider our own located positions, which for the purposes - 55 of the project, took in the steep incline of Park Street and the Wills Memorial Building in Bristol: surely, the epitome of solid ground.
-Even familiar territory, we found, is constantly on the move, impacted both by our own bodies and by seismic events across the world.
+Indeed, as we discovered, thinking about how people live with the ground shaking daily does not just apply to distant places, rich in

+- 65 Even familiar territory, we found, is constantly on the move, impacted both by our own bodies and by seismic events across the world.
 In the School of Earth Sciences, for example, our conversations took place against a background of heavy traffic vibration caused by buses passing by immediately outside the windows of the Wills Memorial Building: vibrations ultimately equivalent to those that might reach Bristol from a distant earthquake.
-In combining approaches drawn from - 60 geophysics, the humanities, and the arts, then, we connected different categories of knowledge-making in order to grasp what is there or what could be there, not only under, but also passing through, the ground beneath our feet, and made links between what we know and what we imagine.
+In combining approaches drawn from geophysics, the humanities, and the arts, then, we connected different categories of knowledge-making in order to grasp what is there or what - 70 could be there, not only under, but also passing through, the ground beneath our feet, and made links between what we know and what we imagine.
 The project focused on the current discourses surrounding controversial issues such as fracking but looked at how past perceptions of seismic and volcanic hazards have evolved over time.
-We specifically aimed to probe the effects of seismic vibrations from regions of the Earth that are both near to and far from our relative haven in

-65 Bristol and to reflect on how those events are perceived by those around us.
-Our group aim was to engage with the sounding phenomena around us, thus enabling us to perceive the world in a different, and more connected way.
+We specifically aimed to probe the effects of seismic vibrations from regions of the Earth that are both near to and far from our relative haven in Bristol and to reflect on how those events are perceived by those around us.
+Our group aim was to engage with the sounding phenomena around us, thus enabling us to perceive the world in a different and more connected way.